 Steel Building Systems, Inc

-To apply for construction permits you will need:
+To apply for new construction permits you will need:

-The building department makes sure your project meets all code, load, zoning, safety, size, aesthetic, and local requirements.
-They also check to be sure that your building location does not interfere with easements, watershed, setbacks, sewer lines, and so forth.
+When obtaining metal building permits, your local building department makes sure your project meets all code, load, zoning, safety, size, aesthetic, and local requirements.
+They also confirm that your building location does not interfere with easements, watershed, setbacks, sewer lines, and so forth.

-Obtaining proper construction permits remains the responsibility of the steel building buyer.
+Obtaining new construction permits remains the responsibility of the steel building buyer.
 However, RHINO does offer help.
-Our steel building specialists lend their expertise.
-Feel free to ask them for advice or information to smooth the permitting process for your RHINO steel building.
+Our steel building specialists can lend their expertise on requirements for building permits and the process.
+Feel free to ask them for information and advice on how to make the metal building permitting process as smooth as possible.

-All soil and frost conditions vary from place to place.
 Most building departments also ask for certified foundation plans.
 RHINO supplies an anchor bolt plan for all structures.
-A civil engineer— and some concrete contractors— provide certified foundation plans for the building department.
+A civil engineer and some concrete contractors provide certified foundation plans for the building department.

 Where permitting is a more extended process, RHINO offers a “permit hold” order.
 To insure your building meets all criteria, manufacturing of the structure is delayed until your permitting process is completed.